Helsinki-NLP/OpusFilter/README.md

 ### Running a single command

-If you need to run a single OpusFilter function wihtout the need of writing a complete configuration, the script `opustools-cmd` is provided for convenience.
+If you need to run a single OpusFilter function wihtout the need of writing a complete configuration, the script `opusfilter-cmd` is provided for convenience.
 With the command, you can define a single-step configuration using just command line arguments.

-The syntax for the `opustools-cmd` is:
+The syntax for the `opusfilter-cmd` is:

 ```
-opustools-cmd [--overwrite] [--outputdir OUTDIR] FUNCTION [--parameters PARAMETERS] [PARAMETER-OPTION] ...
+opusfilter-cmd [--overwrite] [--outputdir OUTDIR] FUNCTION [--parameters PARAMETERS] [PARAMETER-OPTION] ...
 ```

 The `--outputdir` option defines the work directory; if not given the